To illustrate the value of providing support to schools:

 “When I tell you that my teachers and students were ecstatic about being able to have access to more technology within their classrooms, that’s an understatement!
 We went from one or two computers to a classroom to three computers to a room.
 Before this program , I didn’t even have enough computers to place into my Pre- K classrooms.
 Now every classroom in building has access to technology to support the instructional program.
 The students enjoy the additional time they now have during center activities to access our interventions such as First in Math and LEXIA.
 We are excited that our students have access to more computer technology and realize that we would have never been able to afford new computers for each room!”

 “It is with sincere appreciation that I thank you for your support of James Logan School.
-Your generous donations over the past two years have made a difference at our school.
+Your generous donations over the past years have made a difference at our school.
 In a district where resources are scarce and demands are overwhelming, your acts of kindness have made it possible for us to maintain a positive school climate, while providing students with the necessary technology skills to be successful learners.

-In April of 2016, you organized several volunteer days at Logan School to install computers in every classroom.
+PCF organized several volunteer days at Logan School to install computers in every classroom.
 I watched as you worked eagerly alongside the volunteers, giving of your time to ensure that our students would be able to use computers to extend mathematics and reading instruction.
 The students were excited to assist you!

 On behalf of the staff and students at James Logan School, I extend a sincere thank you.
 Your ongoing support of our school is recognized and appreciated.